 Disclosure: Why I avoid loyalty programs

 I’ve watched loyalty programs evolve from the scrappy clubs they were a few decades ago to the billion-dollar businesses they’ve become today.
-And by the way, that’s no exaggeration.
+Credit card rewards are absurdly profitable.
+The industry earns $257 billion in revenue every year.
+That’s about $780 for every man, woman and child in America.
 Several airlines value their programs in the billions now.
 In fact, without their programs, they would be unprofitable, and maybe even bankrupt.

 Here are my main issues with loyalty programs, and why I refuse to participate in them: